-Lessons from my interviews
+Lessons from Interviews

 The series began soon after I told our story of dealing with an addicted son.
 The outpouring of comments, questions, and encouragement from this prompted me to invite others to tell their stories.

 I published the first interview on September 3, 2018.
 I interviewed Deanna, who blogs at Ms. Fiology.
 In the interview, she talked about how she overcame an addiction to methamphetamine.
-She, in turn, interviewed my wife, Cathy and me on her blog about what it was like parenting a son who was an addict.
+She, in turn, interviewed my wife, Cathy, and me on her blog about what it was like parenting a son who was an addict.

 Here are some of them